-8.4 The scope of a "DummyReference" appearing in a "ParameterList" is the "ParameterList" itself, together with that part of the "ParameterizedAssignment" which follows the "::=".
-The "DummyReference" hides any other "Reference" with the same name in that scope.
+8.4 The scope of a "DummyReference" appearing in a "ParameterList" is the "ParameterList" itself, together with that part of the "ParameterizedAssignment" which follows the "ParameterList".
+The "DummyReference" hides any other "Reference" with the same name in that scope in any given instantiation.

 NOTE - This subclause does not apply to "identifier"s defined in "NamedNumberList"s, "Enumeration"s and "NamedBitList"s, since they are not "Reference"s.
-The "DummyReference" does not hide these "identifier"s (see ITU-T Rec.
-X.680 | ISO/IEC 8824-1, 18.11 and 19.10).
+The "DummyReference" does not hide these "identifier"s (see Rec.
+ITU-T X.680 | ISO/IEC 8824-1, 19.12 and 20.11).